r-spatial/dtwSat/README.md

 Fig. 8.
 Area uncertainty.
 </p>

-For further discussion on the package see the [vignettes](#vignettes) and if you want to learn more about the TWDTW method (see, Maus et al. 2016).
+For further details on the package see the [Maus et al. 2019](https://www.jstatsoft.org/index.php/jss/article/view/v088i05/v88i05.pdf) and if you want to learn more about the TWDTW method see [Maus et al. 2016](https://doi.org/10.1109/JSTARS.2016.2517118).

 ### References